bartdegoede/blog/content/post/2019-07-12-use-output-format-for-index-generation.md

 slug: "use-hugo-output-formats-to-generate-lunr-index-files"
 categories: ["hugo", "search", "lunr", "how-to"]
 keywords: ["search", "hugo", "lunr", "how-to"]
+description: I've been using Lunr.js to enable some basic site search on this blog.
+Lunr.js requires an index file that contains all the content you want to make available for search.
+In order to generate that file, I had a kind of hacky setup, depending on running a Grunt script on every deploy, which introduces a dependency on node, and nobody really wants any of that for just a static HTML website.
 ---

 [I've been using Lunr.js]({{< ref "/post/2018-03-02-searching-your-hugo-site-with-lunr.md" >}}) to enable some basic site search on this blog.
 Lunr.js requires an [index file](/index.json) that contains all the content you want to make available for search.
 In order to generate that file, I had a kind of hacky setup, depending on running a [Grunt script](https://github.com/bartdegoede/blog/blob/7eccae434335c6ab6ec5e10240dbc89884a194ad/Gruntfile.js) on [every deploy](https://github.com/bartdegoede/blog/commit/335d19e81016633823ccfb6fbb2038c891182bbb#diff-60254338249f657a0a83f98258a56bfeL9), which introduces a dependency on node, and nobody really wants any of that for just a static HTML website.<!--more-->